tenderbarbarian/personal-portfolio/src/projects/MyBills.md

 - Click on *Remove* on the pop-up to confirm the removal
 - You will be redirected to the dashboard upon removal.

+## Technologies

-## The following technologies have been used to achieve the end goal:
+The following technologies have been used to achieve the end goal

 - `React` for UI
 - `Redux` for managing state